Lobbying FAQ

 - 2- an individual who is not paid, or

-- 3- someone who is paid a total less than $2,900* to lobby. *subject to change per 5-7-112, MCA
+- 3- someone who is paid a total less than $3,000.00 to lobby.
+This figure is adjusted by the Commissioner each biennium, pursuant to 5-7-112, MCA

 Step 2: Pay the $150.00 lobbyist registration fee.
 This can be paid by either the principal on behalf of the lobbyist or the lobbyist personally.
 There is an option to apply for a waiver if the fee presents a hardship.
+This registration fee must only be paid once per lobbyist, even if they are employed by multiple principals.

-Step 3: The principal must file an L-2 Principal Authorization Statement or L-3 Principal Registration Application.
+Step 3: The principal register with the Commissioner by submitting an L-2 Principal Authorization Statement or L-3 Principal Registration Application.
 This document authorizes the lobbyist to lobby on behalf of the principal.

 *(subject to change per 5-7-112, MCA)

-- -Have you paid or intend to pay more than $2,900* to an individual lobbyist to lobby on your behalf?
-If so, you must file a Principal Authorization Statement, form L-2, for each lobbyist you pay at least $2,900.
+- -Have you paid or intend to pay more than $3,000.00 to individual lobbyist/s to lobby on your behalf?
+If so, you would file a Principal Authorization Statement, form L-2, for each lobbyist.
+Form L-2 authorizes each individual lobbyist to lobby on the Principal's behalf.

 Questions?
 We are here to help!
 Contact the Commissioner of Political Practices Office at (406) 444-2942, email cpphelp@mt.gov, or stop by the office at 1209 8th Avenue in Helena (one block north of the capitol).